pop-os/cosmic_undo_2/README.md

 ## Introduction

-An undo crate where 'undo' goes back in time sequentialy: no commands are lost.
-In practice, it undoes the "undo".
-For a detailed explanation (and all the credits goes to) [zaboople/klonk].
+An undo crate that makes it so that, the instant you edit something you undid to, instead of truncating the undo/redo history, it bakes the rewind onto the end of the Undo history as a precursor to your new change.
+The idea originates from (and all the credits goes to) [zaboople/klonk].
 This crate is an implementation of this idea with a minor variation explained below.

 As an example consider the following sequence of commands: